 What difference will sharing my data make?

 The University currently has gaps in its equality data.
-Prior to the introduction of myJob in 2007, the University did not have a simple process for collecting equality data, and we did not collect sexual orientation or gender reassignment until 2010.
+Prior to the introduction of the myJob system in 2007, the University did not have a simple process for collecting equality data, and did not collect sexual orientation or gender reassignment until 2010.
 Therefore, many members of staff have never been asked to provide this information.

-Sharing your equality data is useful for a number of reasons:
+Sharing your equality data is beneficial for a number of reasons:

-- Allows us to build up a fuller picture of our staff profile in terms of equality data, highlighting areas of under-representation from which we can develop actions - for example, by targeting different search engines with job adverts; and using the data to establish a range of support for staff such as Staff Networks and Futures Mentoring
+- Allows us to build up a fuller picture of our staff profile in terms of equality data, highlighting areas of under-representation from which we can develop actions - for example, using the data to establish a range of support for staff such as Staff Networks and Futures Mentoring

 - Helps us assess the impact of proposed policies and initiatives on different staff groups, using Equality Impact Assessments to support decision making